dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 serial_data = 0.3922*thrott_get[5];
 ```
-In other cases, I did not know when the message would end, and would then compare the received byte with the running calculated checksum to dictate the end.
+In other cases, I did not know when the message would end, and would then have to compare the received byte with the running calculated checksum to determine the end of the message.
 (Yup, there's a slight chance of making an error here, but we're hacking folks).

 ```c
 ISO_init_comm(0);